Slane Castle: History

 Overlooking the River Boyne, just a few kilometres upstream from Newgrange and the site of the famous Battle of the Boyne, Slane Castle in its existing form was constructed under the direction of William Burton Conyngham, together with his nephew The 1st Marquess Conyngham.
 The reconstruction dates back to 1785 and is principally the work of James Gandon, James Wyatt and Francis Johnston.
 Francis Johnston was also the architect responsible for the gothic gates on the Mill Hill, located to the east of the castle.

-The Conynghams are originally a Scottish Protestant family, who planted in Ireland in 1611, during the Plantation of Ulster in County Donegal.
+The Conynghams stem from Lady Katherine Conyngham family, who planted in Ireland in 1611, during the Plantation of Ulster in County Donegal.
 With that, the family asserted control over lands around the village of Tamhnach an tSalainn, near Donegal Town in the south of County Donegal.
 Concurrently, the then head of the family, Charles Conyngham, renamed the village in his own honour as Mountcharles (pronounced locally in South Donegal as 'Mount-char-liss').
 The family also controlled an extensive estate in West Donegal, especially in The Rosses district.

 The association between the Ulster-Scots Conynghams and the Slane Estate in County Meath dates back over 300 years, ever since the property was taken by the family following the Williamite Confiscations in 1701.
 Around that time, the family moved their main ancestral seat south from County Donegal in west Ulster to Slane.

-The present owner of the castle is Henry Conyngham, who styles himself as The 8th Marquess Conyngham.
-The eldest son of Lord Conyngham is Alex, Earl of Mount Charles.
+The present owner of the castle is Alexander, 9th Marquess Conyngham - the eldest son of Lord Conyngham is Rory, Earl of Mount Charles.

 In 1984, Irish band U2 took up residence at the castle to write and record their album The Unforgettable Fire.